bonusly/un-handbook/README.md

  * Employees are encouraged to experiment, learn, and act.

 ## Values
 These [values are what we value](http://www.slideshare.net/reed2001/culture-1798664/3-Seven_Aspects_of_our_Culture) at Bonusly.
-These aren’t just nice-sounding words on a poster somewhere, but a succinct description of our culture and what it’s like to work here.
+They aren’t just nice-sounding words on a poster somewhere, but a succinct description of our culture and what it’s like to work here.
 We use these values to guide our day-to-day activities and decision-making, from how we respond to customer emails to the roles we hire for to the features we build.

 The initial list of these values were created at our first company retreat, when Bonusly was a team of seven people.